 My life in crime began with my own family.
-Whilst taking a break from my full time teaching career (Modern Foreign Languages), I began researching my family tree.
-It wasn’t long before I came across some skeletons rattling loudly in the family cupboard.
-Although they were mostly petty crimes: swearing, drunkenness, theft and criminal damage, it was exciting to find ‘criminals’ in my family’s past.
+Whilst taking a break from my career teaching Modern Foreign Languages, I began researching my family tree.
+It wasn’t long before the skeletons began rattling loudly in my family cupboard and I unearthed a number of petty criminals and colourful characters in my family’s past.
 With the shocking discovery of a nefarious ancestor, who kept a brothel in the slums of Manchester, my interest in the dark Victorian underworld was kindled.

-I now have a second blog, dedicated to family history: Stories from Shanklin Manor – all welcome!
+I have another blog, dedicated to family history: Stories from Shanklin Manor – all welcome!